Places to take your family when at Sunderland Uni!

 If you fancy lots of options in one spot, get yourselves to Sunniside.
 You could spend all day in that corner of town and not get bored; spot of breakfast, nip to laser-quest, stop for ice creams, squeeze a movie in before lunch, round of bowling and a quick go in the arcade, before dinner, drinks and a few spins on the roulette, topped off with more drinks in the strip of bars!
 DREAM DAY MUCH?
 Sunniside is also the location of the annual Sunniside Live music festival which is a great way to kick-start your summer listening to local bands in the sunshine!

 Finally, we have the National Glass Centre.
-Part of the University of Sunderland, this spot is a cracking free day out (another bad pun, sorry, not sorry).
+Part of the of Sunderland Uni, this spot is a cracking free day out (another bad pun, sorry, not sorry).
 You can go on the glass roof and get dizzy looking down into the glass workshops below, have a bite to eat in the restaurant which has a lovely view of the river wear, and even watch some glass blowing!
 They often put on exhibitions of local artist’s work, and the University’s glass and ceramics course and foundation Arts and design course are based here, so if any of your mates are on those courses you can show off to your family all their brilliant work!
 In my experience this is a great one for the grandparents, but who doesn’t love a bit of art?

 Tell us how we can help you

 Which year are you booking for?